NBA 2K8: Reception

 1UP.com's Todd Zuniga commended the aesthetics, depth, game modes, and online features of the PS3 and Xbox 360 versions, but disliked certain gameplay imperfections that he deemed small and annoying, such as the unrealistic defensive abilities of big men when they are defending quick players.
 Aaron Thomas of GameSpot praised the same console versions for having a large amount of content, the CPU, and the new additions to the game.
 In his review for Game Revolution, Chris Andrien wrote of the same console versions: "At the end of the day, NBA 2K8 is a pretty fun jaunt."
 He spoke well of the sound effects, but hated the "goofy" commentary.
 He liked the addition of NBA legends such as Larry Bird, but disliked certain other gameplay additions, including the "unrealistic" lock-on defense.
 Lastly, Andrien praised the realistic visuals and animations, but criticized the "wonky" artificial intelligence.

 GameTrailers complimented the same console versions' dunk contest game mode, praised the "incredible online" play, called the post play "the best in the biz", said the shooting felt "just right", and enjoyed the animations.
 However, the review cited several "quirks", such as AI issues, players unrealistically missing shots or attempting shots that wouldn't realistically be used, statistical problems, removed features, and the lock-on defense mechanic, as downsides.
 Lastly, the review also heavily criticized the designs of the players and the menus, calling them "awful" and "butchered", as well as the "repetitive" commentary, but did enjoy the soundtrack and said the amount of animations "makes a huge difference".

+During the 11th Annual Interactive Achievement Awards, NBA 2K8 received a nomination for "Sports Game of the Year" by the Academy of Interactive Arts & Sciences.